questrom/formulaic/daux/docs/index.md

 * formbuilder is written in **PHP**.
 It uses several small libraries installed through **Composer**, but it is not based on a large framework.
 * Most of the logic is performed on the **server side** to improve performance and simplicity.

+### Getting started

+Going to the main page of the project will produce a list of forms; from this you can access the forms and their associated views.
+Some sample forms are included with the project; for more information, see the rest of this documentation.

+You may need to adjust some of the parameters in `config/config.toml` for certain features to work (e.g. Amazon S3, email sending, CAPTCHAs).